mafintosh/diffy/README.md

 Helper function that trims and removes the indentation of a multiline string.
 Useful if you have a render function that returns an indented string like in the above example.

-#### `var deindent = require('diffy/deindent')`

-Helper function that removes the indentation of a multiline string, but does not trim.
-Useful if you want to remove indents but not trim the string.

 ## Components

 With diffy, components are just strings you compose together to form your application.